 CONVERTING THE CAMBRIA FOR PASSENGER CARRYING after its experimental North Atlantic flights in 1937.
 Among the modifications of design for the purpose of those flights was the inclusion of large-capacity petrol tanks.
 The flights, with those of the flying boat Caledonia, were part of the survey work for the projected regular service between Great Britain and the United States.

 The Royal Canadian Air Force Photogravure Supplement - 2

 SEAPLANES OF THE RCAF being refuelled at St John, on the south coast of New Brunswick.
 The numerous lakes and waterways of Canada provide natural aerodromes which have caused seaplanes to be used considerably more than landplanes.
 Most of the lakes are frozen in winter, when they provide suitable landing places for aeroplanes fitted with skis.

 The keystone of civil aviation in the British Commonwealth of Nations is Imperial Airways.
 The company was incorporated on April 1, 1924 as the “chosen instrument” of the British Government to develop British commercial air transport on an economic basis.
-In this chapter, by Sidney Howard, its two trunk routes - to South Africa and to India and Australia - are described.
+In this chapter, its two trunk routes - to South Africa and to India and Australia - are described.

 An Australian National Hero (Part 1)